Award Ceremony: Polish students find their way to Europe

 A personal story based on outside research, including interviews and visits through careful planning and thinking; a great impact using limited technical tools to make a dynamic and lively presentation with a strong message that EU money bring overall improvement of live, not just infrastructure.

-All competition participants received small presents, a "thank you" letter and a certificate of participation signed by Mr Janusz Lewandowski, Commissioner for Financial Programming and Budget.
+All competition participants received small presents, a "thank you" letter and a certificate of participation signed by Mr Janusz Lewandowski, Commissioner for Budget.